 - If quoting a source, link back to the actual source.
-For example, do not link to hackernoon.com but link to the relevant stories published on hackernoon.com
+For example, do not link to hackernoon.com but link to the relevant story published on hackernoon.com.

 If you must copy-paste content blocks from other writers’ published/unpublished works, do the right thing and hyperlink the original source.
 For images, add the source name in the caption area.
 Our Editors perform deep checks for plagiarism on every submitted article and implement the following 3-strike policy:

 - First Infraction -- Article will be deleted and notification sent to the violator

 - Second Infraction -- Article will be deleted and the violating account will be suspended until the writer gives a written undertaking to never repeat it